Kandy-IO/kandy-link-android-sdk/tutorials/MobileSDK Android User Guide.md

 ### Adding MobileSDK dependency to your project

-There are 2 option to add MobileSDK dependency to your project.
-You can add MobileSDK dependency from github repository or you can add it your project manually.
+There are 2 options to add MobileSDK dependency to your project.
+You can add MobileSDK dependency from github repository or you can add it to your project manually.
 This document will explain both options in detail.

 #### Adding the dependency from GitHub repository